Jonas vs BuildOps

 • Jonas takes longer to implement for accounting, but with job cost, WIP, and GL tightly structured from day one, it reduces cleanup later.

-• BuildOps is quicker to implement for service teams due to being optimized for operations and not financials.
+• BuildOps focused on service team workflows from day one due to being optimized for operations and not financials.

 • Jonas implementation is more structured around work orders, billing rules, and dispatch, which takes effort up front but supports an end-to-end service workflow.